Abdelsattar/Abdelsattar/README.md

 - 👯 I’m looking to collaborate on Android open source app
 - 🤔 I’m looking for help with Andorid Perfermonace and Secuirty
 - 💬 Ask me about Android Archticture
-- 📫 How to reach me: m.abdelsattarahmed@gmail.com, <a href="https://www.linkedin.com/in/mabdelsattar1/">Linkedin
+- 📫 How to reach me: m.abdelsattarahmed@gmail.com, [Linkedin](https://www.linkedin.com/in/mabdelsattar1/).
+- 📖 Don't forget to follow me on  [Medium](https://m-sattar.medium.com/)

 ## &#x1f4c8; My GitHub Stats